reecetech/bamboo-specs/README.md

 This will have the effect of setting the variable in each of the environments (Bamboo does not offer variables at this level).

+### Permissions

+Deployment project permissions may be set in this file with a section at the top level which has the same basic structure as the previous permissions settings (users, groups, grants), just that it has two sections:

+    permissions:
+      project:
+        users: [dooleyj, poultonj]
+        groups: [Cyborg_Team]
+        grant: [VIEW, EDIT]
+      environment:
+        users: [dooleyj, poultonj]
+        groups: [Cyborg_Team]
+        grant: [VIEW, EDIT, BUILD]

+The first section applies to the the project itself, and the second applies to **all** environments in the project.
+There is currently no support for per-environment permissions in this file.

 ### Environments Structure